AdobeDocs/experience-manager-cloud-service.pt-BR/help/security/ims-support.md

 >[!WARNING]
 >
->A variável **Administradores de AEM** o nome do perfil do produto não deve ser alterado.
-Alteração do nome da variável **Administradores de AEM** O perfil de produto removerá os direitos de administrador de todos os usuários atribuídos a esse perfil.
+>O nome do perfil do produto **Administradores do AEM** não deve ser alterado.
+A alteração do perfil do produto **Administradores do AEM** removerá os direitos de administrador de todos os usuários atribuídos a esse perfil.

 ### Fazendo logon no Adobe Experience Manager as a Cloud Service {#logging-in-to-aem}